Planning Your Trip

 Money-Saving Tips for Frankfurt

 - Make use of walking and public transport in Frankfurt as it is inexpensive and the best way to see the city.
 Regular tickets (einzelfahrt) costs 2.75 euros and allows for travel on all forms of transport in one direction for two hours.
 Zone 50 includes most of Frankfurt, excluding the airport.
-If you are going to be using transport all day, buy a Tageskarte for 5.35 euros.
+If you are going to be using transport all day, buy a Tageskarte (day ticket) for 5.35 euros.

 - Many hotels are geared toward business travel, so prices stay low (think under 100 euros a night).
 However, the decor can be very basic.